Chart Color Schemes

 Employment conditions in East Mackay demonstrate exceptional strength compared to most Australian markets

-Over a 12-month period ending in September 2025, employment increased by 4.4%, labour force by 4.3%, and unemployment fell by 0.1 percentage points.
-This contrasted with Rest of Qld where employment grew by 1.7% and unemployment rose by 0.3 percentage points.
-Statewide in Queensland as of 25-Nov-25, employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia for May-25 projected national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Mackay's industry mix suggested local employment should increase by 6.3% over five years and 13.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.7% versus the regional average of 4.5%.
+Employment opportunities appear limited locally based on Census data.
+In the 12-month period ending May-25, employment increased by 4.4% while labour force grew by 4.3%, reducing unemployment by 0.1 percentage points.
+This contrasts with Rest of Qld where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Mackay's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, though this is a simplified extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment